All about Dropbox

 4. Check Select All to select all folders on Dropbox, tap Update to sync the entire Dropbox to computer.

-You can use the above 6 methods to sync external hard drives to Dropbox, or sync Dropbox to external hard drives.
+You can use the above 6 methods to sync external hard drive to Dropbox, or sync Dropbox to external hard drives.
 If you want to sync your computer to Dropbox in the easiest and fastest way, you might as well try to use CBackup, which has free cloud space, simple operation, stable and safe.